ozbe/terraform-rds-cf-secret/README.md

 the RDS instance resource into stack.
 You could make the cluster outside stack and manage the instance and secret in CloudFormation, but, :shrug:, that wasn't the goal of getting the db instance managed by Terraform.

+Even with the attachment working, I wouldn't be surprised if the password would be a problem on subsequent Terraform deploys.
+Possibly the key could be rotated to mitigate this reapplication, but rotating on deploy because of a technical limitation and not a choice seems like a smell.

 ## Setup
 ```
 $ terraform init